Updates as of September 21:

 This year’s 2-day, 49km hike along the entire Maitland Trail will take place over the weekend of September 29-30, 2018.
 Volunteers will be available each morning to shuttle you to your starting point, and then throughout the day at check points where you can have a few minutes to relax and refuel.

-The Local Harvest Supper on Saturday evening will be a casual meal (optional) with delicious, hearty choices.
+The Locavore Supper on Saturday evening will be a casual meal (optional) with delicious, hearty choices.
 A priority for us is to provide good quality food made with fresh, locally-sourced ingredients wherever possible.
 See below for details.

-On Friday night, September 22nd, there will be an informal get-together at Joe Friday’s on the square in Goderich.
+On Friday night, September 28th, there will be an informal get-together at the the Legion in Goderich.
 See below for details.